-This is the preliminary (or launch) version of the 2024-2025 VCU Bulletin.
-We may add courses that expose our students to cutting-edge content and transformative learning.
-We may also add content to the general education program that focuses on racial literacy and a racial literacy graduation requirement, and may receive notification of additional program approvals after the launch.
+This is the preliminary (or launch) version of the 2026-2027 VCU Bulletin.
+Courses that expose students to cutting-edge content and transformative learning may be added and notification of additional program approvals may be received prior to finalization.
+General education program content is also subject to change.
 The final edition and full PDF version will include these updates and will be available in August prior to the beginning of the fall semester.

-312 North Shafer Street
+14 North Laurel Street

 Box 842021